idfy-io/docs/events/webhooks.md

 ## Creating webhooks

-Webhooks can be created and managed through the [Events API](http://event-test.idfy.io/#tag/Webhooks).
+Webhooks can be created and managed through the [Events API](http://event-test.idfy.io/#tag/Webhooks), or from the Idfy Dashboard.

-In the future you will also be able to manage webhooks directly from the Idfy Dashboard.

 ### Ping Event

 When you create a new webhook, we'll send you a `ping` event to make sure your webhook endpoint is set up correctly.
 This event is not stored and can not be retrieved via the [Events API](http://event-test.idfy.io/#tag/Webhooks).
-A `ping` can also be triggered manually by using the [ping endpoint](http://event-test.idfy.io/#operation/Webhooks_PingWebhook).
+A `ping` can also be triggered manually by using the [ping endpoint](http://event-test.idfy.io/#operation/Webhooks_PingWebhook), or from the Idfy Dashboard.

 ## Required 2XX Success response